Sithuk/ubuntu-server-zfsbootmenu/README.md

 Snapshots allow you to rollback your system to a previous state if there is a problem.
 The system automatically creates snapshots on a timer and also when the system is updated with apt.
 Snapshots are pruned over time to keep fewer older snapshots.

+Supports:
+- Ubuntu 21.04 or later.
+- Root filesystem on ZFS.
+- Single, mirror, raidz1, raidz2, and raidz3 topologies.
+- Native ZFS encryption.
+- Remote unlocking of encrypted pools at boot (useful for headless systems).
+- Automated snapshots to allow for remote system recovery at boot.
+- Creation of a separate encrypted data pool (single/mirror/raidz).

 ## Usage
 Boot the system with an Ubuntu live desktop iso (ZFS 2.0 support needed for native encryption, so use Ubuntu 21.04 or later).
 Start the terminal (Ctrl+Alt+T) and enter the following.